Cornel Cernea

-Cornel Cernea (born 22 April 1976) is a Romanian former professional footballer who played as a goalkeeper.
+Cornel Cernea (born 22 April 1976) is a Romanian former professional footballer who played as a goalkeeper, currently goalkeeping coach at Saudi Pro League club Al-Okhdood.

 Club career

 Cernea played for Grivița IRA until 1997, when he joined the Divizia B team Minerul Motru.
 In 1999, he returns to Grivița IRA but after only few weeks joins Petrolul Ploiești and makes Divizia A debut.
 In 2003, he joins Oțelul Galați for a couple of seasons, before being bought by Steaua București in 2005 for a fee of €75,000.
 His last team being Progresul Bucuresti he retired in 2014.